 The UK has a points-based immigration system for international students who would like to work (or study) in the UK.
 As of 1 January 2021, this applies to nationals from the EU, EEA and Switzerland, as well as to nationals from outside Europe.
 Irish citizens, however, are an exception and will be able to continue to study and work in the UK without the need for visas or settled status.

 Visas for international students: Switching visas | Extending a student visa | The new graduate route | Skilled worker visas | Temporary worker visas | Innovator and start-up visas | Global talent visas

 Am I eligible for a visa?

 Your eligibility will depend on which type of visa you apply for.
-The most likely categories are Tier 1, Tier 2 or Tier 5 work visas.
+There are different types of visa for different situations, but the most likely categories are ‘skilled worker’ or ‘temporary worker’ visas.

-GOV.UK – visas and immigration has details on the requirements for each type of visa.
+- GOV.UK – visas and immigration has details on the exact requirements for each type of visa.

-Prepare your documentation and check the earliest that you can apply for your visa carefully.
+Prepare your documentation and check the earliest you can apply for your visa carefully (this will depend on the type of visa and whether you are applying from inside or outside the UK).
 GOV.UK provides thorough guidance notes for each type of visa.
-UKCISA (the UK Council for International Student Affairs) and your university's international students' office can both offer help and advice.
+UKCISA (the UK Council for International Student Affairs) and your university’s international students’ office can both offer help and advice.
 Law clinics and advice centres may offer free advice around visas, and you could also seek help from legal professionals specialising in immigration (you are likely to need to pay for this).